-a) News and Updates: We notify families and students via Edsby broadcasts (done through Edsby messaging) and/or email with important information about school events and happenings.

-b) Telephone: We have a toll free number for non-local calls: 1-855-663-6632.
-Local callers must use 905-851-1772.

-c) E-Mail: Members of the TDChristian staff can be contacted by e-mail using the format lastname@ tdchristian.ca.
+- a) News and Updates: We notify families and students via Edsby broadcasts (done through Edsby messaging) and/or email with important information about school events and happenings. - b) Telephone: We have a toll free number for non-local calls: 1-855-663-6632.
+Local callers must use 905-851-1772. - c) E-Mail: Members of the TDChristian staff can be contacted by e-mail using the format lastname@ tdchristian.ca.
 For example, to contact Mr. Groot, use groot@tdchristian.ca.
-For staff members with the same last name, use the initial and the lastname - for example, use vtempleton@tdchristian.ca for Mrs. Templeton.

-d) Edsby: This Educational Engagement System allows school and home to interact electronically.
+For staff members with the same last name, use the initial and the lastname for example, use vtempleton@tdchristian.ca for Mrs. Templeton. - d) Edsby: This Educational Engagement System allows school and home to interact electronically.
 It includes messaging, student information, learning reports, as well as school announcements and activities.
 Teachers use it to record important course information including grades, attendance, and assignments.
 Access is available to parents, guardians and homestays.
-Edsby will sent an email to each new parent, guardian and homestay entered into the system - you may need to check junk mail.

-e) Learning Dialogues: These parent/student/teacher conferences are scheduled twice in the fall and twice in the spring.
-However, teachers and parents/guardians/homestays may request a meeting with each other at any time.

-f) Learning Reports: Four times a semester, every four or five weeks, TDChristian sends out Learning Reports to students and their parents or guardians.
-See the dates on the School Calendar.

-g) Website: tdchristian.ca is a key place to find information about the school and its activities from the school calendar, bussing and volunteering to library information and research, course notes and course outlines.
+Edsby will sent an email to each new parent, guardian and homestay entered into the system you may need to check junk mail. - e) Learning Dialogues: Due to the pandemic and the advent of quadmesters, these parent/student/ teacher conferences will NOT be scheduled this year.
+The main way to connect is via Edsby.
+However, teachers and parents/guardians/homestays may request a meeting with each other at any time. - f) Learning Reports: Twice a quadmester, near the middle and at the end, TDC hristian sends out Learning Reports to students and their parents or guardians.
+See the dates on the School Calendar. - g) Website: tdchristian.ca is a key place to find information about the school and its activities from the school calendar, bussing and volunteering to library information and research, course notes and course outlines.
 The Splash!
 Page is the easiest place to access it.